ryancdickson/www.ccadb.org/cas/incident-report.md

 #### When are reports expected?

-Within 72 hours of the CA Owner being made aware of an incident (i.e., "initial incident disclosure") or audit finding not previously disclosed in an Incident Report, the CA Owner MUST either:
+Within 72 hours of a CA Owner becoming aware of an incident (the "initial incident disclosure") or an audit finding not previously disclosed in an Incident Report, the CA Owner MUST either:

 - disclose a Preliminary or Full Incident Report; or
 - respond to a Preliminary Incident Report previously created for the incident by a third party reporter.

-In its first Report (i.e., Preliminary or Full Incident Report) or reply to a submission from a third party reporter, the CA Owner MUST:
+In its initial report (i.e, Preliminary or Full Incident Report) or reply to a third-party report, the CA Owner MUST:

 - accurately disclose the impact of the incident (e.g., the corpus of then-known mis-issued certificates); and
 - describe whether the incident should be considered contained (e.g., because certificate issuance was stopped) or ongoing.